crowjm/crowjm.github.io/_posts/2015-02-15-basic-responsive-codepens.md

 title:  "Basic Responsive Codepens"
 date:   2015-02-15
 <!-- tags: tiydesign Iron-Yard design perfectionism -->
-excerpt: We had our first Responsive Web Design (RWD) lecture on Friday.
-RWD means designing for all sorts of devices and screens.
+excerpt: RWD means designing for all sorts of devices and screens.
 RWD means being inclusive and inclusiveness is my jam.
 ---

 We had our first Responsive Web Design (RWD) lecture on Friday.
 RWD means designing for all sorts of devices and screens.
 RWD means being inclusive and inclusiveness is my jam.